-To record audio from the computer: select Stereo Mix from the list.
-This will allow you to record any music, alerts, or other sounds playing on your computer.
+To record audio from the computer: select Speakers from the list to record any music, alerts, or other sounds playing on your computer.

 - 2. (Advanced) In the Audio quality box, choose the sample rate and number of channels that you need. - 3.
 Set the volume level you want to use in your project.